 Information and best practices on small dam removal can be found in our 2012 Leading Small Dam Removal guidebook.

-Milligan Creek: Huron Pines, Michigan Department of Natural Resources (DNR), the U.S. Fish and Wildlife Service, the Walters Family Foundation and the Cheboygan County Road Commission.
+Milligan Creek: Huron Pines, Michigan Department of Natural Resources (DNR), U.S. Fish and Wildlife Service, Walters Family Foundation and Cheboygan County Road Commission.

 Pine River Dam Removal: Huron Pines, U.S. Forest Service, Pine River-Van Etten Lake Watershed Coalition (PRVEL), Michigan Department of Natural Resources, National Fish and Wildlife-Sustain Our Great Lakes and the U.S. Fish and Wildlife Service.

 Song of the Morning Dam Removal: Michigan Department of Natural Resources- Aquatic Habitat Grant Program, Golden Lotus, Inc., Great Lakes Fishery Trust, Pigeon River Country Association, Patagonia: World Trout Initiative, Great Lakes Energy People Fund, Charlevoix County Community Foundation, J.A.
 Woollam Foundation, Mullett Lake Area Preservation Society, Otsego County Community Foundation- Dr. Patrick J. McNamara Fund, Scott & Janice Lampert Fund and Individual Contributors.

 More Song of the Morning information here: Project Booklet, Project Video